nyantropy/Gravitas/ARCHITECTURE.md

 - **ECS-first**: all state is components, all behavior is systems — no monolithic managers
 - **Deterministic simulation**: simulation systems run at fixed timestep, isolated from frame timing
 - **CPU/GPU separation**: descriptor components are game-logic; GPU components are backend state; binding systems bridge them explicitly
+- **Descriptor-only app boundary**: applications and gameplay/UI code operate on descriptors or engine-exported frame state, not GPU companion components
 - **Lazy updates**: render commands and GPU state are cached and only rebuilt on change
 - **Data extraction over direct coupling**: the renderer never reads ECS directly; the extractor produces an immutable command list
 - **Explicit structural mutation**: hot-path queries stay non-structural; lifecycle mutation is deferred and flushed at controlled points
+- **Separation of lifecycle concerns**: geometry lifecycle, camera lifecycle, cleanup, transform sync, and extraction are distinct stages with distinct ownership
 - **RAII resource management**: backend resources tied to GPU component lifecycle via removal callbacks
 - **Modular assembly**: scenes are built by adding systems and components — the engine imposes no mandatory scene structure